Published on: 15th September 2025

 There are many ways to get involved, including several events throughout the month.
 You can see some taking place across our patch below, or the full list on the month of hope website.

-Tameside has been chosen as one of 22 locations for the Baton of Hope, the UK's largest suicide prevention initiative.
+Tameside was chosen as one of 22 locations for the Baton of Hope, the UK's largest suicide prevention initiative, on Friday 12 September.

-We're proud that our headquarters is one of the first stops on the tour, which has been organised by Anthony Seddon Fund.
-Visit the Anthony Seddon Fund website for more details and timings.
+We were proud that our headquarters was one of the first stops on the tour, which was organised by Anthony Seddon Fund.

 Tasha Hockaday, who works in our Tameside and Glossop early intervention team, is one of the baton carriers when the Baton of Hope comes to Tameside: